Research

 Publications

-Business Owners and Executives as Politicians: The Effect on Public Policy, Journal of Politics.
-Forthcoming.
+Business Owners and Executives as Politicians: The Effect on Public Policy.
+2021.
+Journal of Politics 83(4):635-670.

 When business owners and executives run for elected office, they claim their experience in business leaves them uniquely equipped to govern.
 Does electing a business owner or executive have an effect on public policy?
 With original data, including race, gender, political experience, and occupational backgrounds of 3,257 mayoral candidates from 263 cities, I document a striking lack of diversity in U.S. mayoral politics and show that business owners and executives are extraordinarily well represented in American city halls.
 Nearly 32% of mayors have experience as a business owner or executive, making it the most common occupation across both time and geographic region.
 Using a regression discontinuity design, I find that business executive mayors do shape municipal fiscal policy by shifting the allocation of expenditures, investing in infrastructure while curtailing redistributive spending.
 Notably, my results suggest that business executive is not simply a proxy for Republican partisanship.

 A Regression Discontinuity Design for Studying Divided Government, with Justin Phillips.
 2020.
-State Politics and Policy Quarterly.
-Forthcoming.
+State Politics and Policy Quarterly 20(03):1652-1668.

 The regression discontinuity design (RDD) is a valuable tool for identifying causal effects with observational data.
 However, applying the traditional electoral RDD to the study of divided government is challenging.
 Because assignment to treatment in this case is the result of elections to multiple institutions, there is no obvious single forcing variable.
-Here we use simulations in which we apply shocks to real-world election results in order to generate two measures of the likelihood of divided government, both of which can be used for causal analysis.
+Here, we use simulations in which we apply shocks to real-world election results in order to generate two measures of the likelihood of divided government, both of which can be used for causal analysis.
 The first captures the electoral distance to divided government and can easily be utilized in conjunction with the standard sharp RDD toolkit.
 The second is a simulated probability of divided government.
 This measure does not easily fit into a sharp RDD framework, so we develop a probability restricted design (PRD) which relies upon the underlying logic of an RDD.
-This design incorporates common regression techniques but limits the sample to to those observations for which assignment to treatment approaches “as-if random.”
+This design incorporates common regression techniques but limits the sample to those observations for which assignment to treatment approaches “as-if random.”
 To illustrate both of our approaches, we reevaluate the link between divided government and the size of budget deficits.

 Mayoral Candidates, Social Class, and Representation in American Cities.
 2020.
 Journal of Political Institutions and Political Economy 1(1): 105-136.
 (Invited submission)